oisee/bpl/tools/README.md

 1. Open Visio and create a new BPMN diagram
 2. Select "Data" > "Link Data to Shapes"
 3. Select the generated Excel file
+4. When prompted for the data source, choose the "Visio_01" named range
+   - This range is automatically detected thanks to the named range feature
-4. Map the columns to Visio shape properties
+5. Map the columns to Visio shape properties:
+   - Process Step ID → ID/Shape text
+   - Process Step Description → Description
+   - Function → Category/Swim lane
+   - Shape Type → Type of shape
+   - Connector Label → Connection label
-5. Complete the import wizard
+6. Complete the import wizard